TNTurnerLab/fitDNM/README.md

 fitDNM was originally developed by the Allen lab (http://people.duke.edu/~asallen/Software.html) in Jiang et al 2015, *Am.
 J. Hum.
 Genet.*  (https://www.cell.com/ajhg/fulltext/S0002-9297(15)00277-3) to incoporate functional information in test of excess de novo mutational load.
 Here we've adapted the pipeline to utilize CADD scores instead of PolyPhen-2 scores in order to run in noncoding regions of the genome and implemented a scalable verision of the pipeline to test many elements at once.
 Given a bedfile that contains the regions of interest one wants to test for a significant excess of de novo mutations and the corresponding variants to use, this pipeline will output two summary files that contain the p values and scores calculated by fitDNM for each element in the bed file in the `.fitDNM.report` file and a summary of all mutations found in these genomic regions in the `.mutation.report` file

+## Publication

+Check out our usage of fitDNM in our paper in Human Genomics.
+See [link](https://pubmed.ncbi.nlm.nih.gov/34256850/).

 ## Input files and download links for CADD score files:
 | File name | Source | MD5Sum | annotation in configfile |
 |-----------| -------|------- | -------------------------|